Liverpool news: Ki-Jana Hoever makes history to become Reds' youngest ever FA Cup player | Goal.com

 Hoever makes history to become Liverpool's youngest ever FA Cup player

-Ki-Jana Hoever became Liverpool's youngest ever FA Cup player and their third youngest overall when he replaced Dejan Lovren in the sixth minute against Wolves.
+Ki-Jana Hoever became Liverpool's youngest ever FA Cup player and their third youngest in all competitions when he replaced Dejan Lovren in the sixth minute against Wolves.

 Lovren went down with a hamstring problem in the opening minutes at Molineux which gave Hoever an opportunity to make his debut at the age of 16 years, 11 months and 20 days.